localz/Spotz3-Android-SDK/README.md

     4.2.Initialize the SDK

-        Spotz.getInstance().initialize(context, // Your context
+        Spotz.getInstance().initialize(context, // Your Android app context
                 "your-application-id",          // Your application ID goes here "your-application-key",         // Your application key goes here new InitializationListenerAdapter() {
                     @Override
                     public void onInitialized() {
                         // Now that we're initialized, we can start scanning for Spotz here }
                 },
                 true    // you can set this flag to 'true' and the SDK will start scanning automatically after initialisation );

+It is recommended to call `Spotz.getInstance().initialize()` every time your app is started.
+This will make sure your app data is up to date.

 The SDK will communicate with Spotz servers, authenticate, and register a device.
 It will download all spots you registered on the [Spotz console](https://console.localz.io).
 The SDK will handle any changes you've made to your server configuration.

 Your project is now ready to start using the Spotz SDK!

 ---

 ###Scanning for Spots

+  The SDK was built to use two application modes: foreground and background, and three scanning modes: eager, normal and passive.
+A combination of an application mode and a scanning mode defines how quickly the SDK responds to beacons and geofences.
+  Scanning timings and power mode for each mode can be configured using Spotz API (console).

+  Application mode depends on which SDK method was used to start scanning: `startForegroundScanning` or `startBackgroundScanning`.
+  Scanning mode depends on current user/device activity.
+If activity recognition is not in use, normal scanning mode is used.

   To start scanning for spots, use one of these methods:

         // Start scanning for spots in the foreground.
 These calls should only be used when the app is in the foreground.
-        // When any 'start***Scanning' method is called - SDK will start to continuously scan for Geofences and NFC triggers.
+        // When any 'startForegroundScanning' method is called - SDK will start to continuously scan for Geofences and NFC triggers.
         // The difference between various 'start***Scanning' methods is only in the way BLE beacons are scanned.

-        // This will schedule SDK to 'wake up' every 'scanIntervalMs' milliseconds and scan for beacons for a period of 'scanDurationMs' milliseconds.
+        // This will schedule SDK to 'wake up' every 'scanInterval' milliseconds and scan for beacons for a period of 'scanDuration' milliseconds.
-        // Unlike background scanning - foreground scanning may be used with 'scanIntervalMs' less than 60000 milliseconds Spotz.getInstance().startForegroundScanning(context, scanIntervalMs, scanDurationMs);
+        // Unlike background scanning - foreground scanning may be used with 'scanInterval' less than 60000 milliseconds

-        // Similar to the above, but 'scanIntervalMs' and 'scanDurationMs' are determined by provided ScanMode.
-        Spotz.getInstance().startForegroundScanning(context, scanMode);

-        // This call will try to use previously used parameters or defaults.
-        Spotz.getInstance().startForegroundScanning(context);
+        // 'scanInterval' and 'scanDuration' may be configured in Spotz console Spotz.getInstance().startForegroundScanning(context);

-        // This will schedule SDK to 'wake up' every 'scanIntervalMs' milliseconds and scan for beacons for a period of 'scanDurationMs' milliseconds.
+        // This will schedule SDK to 'wake up' every 'scanInterval' milliseconds and scan for beacons for a period of 'scanDuration' milliseconds.
-        // 'scanIntervalMs' of less than 60000 milliseconds is unlikely to be honoured by Android runtime, and will most likely be set to 60000 milliseconds
+        // 'scanInterval' of less than 60000 milliseconds is unlikely to be honoured by Android runtime, and will most likely be set to 60000 milliseconds
-        Spotz.getInstance().startBackgroundScanning(context, scanIntervalMs, scanDurationMs);

-        // Similar to the above, but 'scanIntervalMs' and 'scanDurationMs' are determined by provided ScanMode.
-        Spotz.getInstance().startBackgroundScanning(context, scanMode);

-        // This call will try to use previously used parameters or defaults.
         Spotz.getInstance().startBackgroundScanning(context);

-        // One time scan for beacons for a period of 'scanDurationMs' milliseconds.
+        // One time scan for beacons for a period of 'scanDuration' milliseconds.
 Does not start Geofence or NFC scanning.
-        Spotz.getInstance().scanOnce(context, scanDurationMs);
+        Spotz.getInstance().scanOnce(context, scanDuration);

         // Spotz.ScanMode.NORMAL - normal scanning - ideal for general use
         // Spotz.ScanMode.EAGER - eager scanning - when fast Spotz engagement response is required, or if devices are expected to move in and out of range in a short time
         // Spotz.ScanMode.PASSIVE - passive scanning - use if battery conservation is more important than engagement, or if devices are expected to remain in your Spotz for longer periods

   The SDK will scan for beacons while your app is in the background.

   To stop scanning for spots:

-        Spotz.getInstance().stopScanningBeacons(context);
+        Spotz.getInstance().stopScanningForSpotz(applicationContext);

-  To conserve battery, always stop scanning when not needed.
+  To conserve battery, always stop scanning when not required.

   Public utility methods: